 Understanding the Statute of Limitations for Personal Injury Cases

 If you are injured as a result of another person’s negligence or wrongdoing, you only have a limited amount of time to bring a lawsuit based on personal injury.
-It is important to discuss your case with an attorney as soon as possible to ensure that all statutory deadlines are met.
+Discussing your case with an attorney as soon as possible is important to ensure that all statutory deadlines are met.

-At Slater & Zurz, we help individuals who have suffered injuries or lost a loved one obtain compensation from a liable party.
+At Slater & Zurz, our Columbus personal injury lawyers help individuals who have suffered injuries or lost a loved one obtain compensation from a liable party.
 Our dedicated legal team will fight for you and your family to secure the largest recovery possible.
 If you have been injured by another person’s carelessness, contact our office at (614) 756-2714 to request a free consultation.

 What Is a Statute of Limitations?